 - Beside the heading Start after: select “Never” from the popup menu

-When you first connect a second monitor display or video projector the Apple system preferences are set by default to automatically ‘mirror’ the main display, in order to show the same content that appears on your main screen.
+When you first connect a second monitor display or video projector the macOS system preferences are set by default to automatically ‘mirror’ the main display, in order to show the same content that appears on your main screen.
 However, when using Isadora you may want to send the video output of your Isadora Stages as full screen video content to multiple displays.
 To do so you will need to deactivate mirroring of your output displays, as follows:

 - Navigate to > System Preferences > Displays